postmanlabs/labs-docs/src/pages/postman-api-client/websocket-client/websocket-client-overview.md

 [![WebSocket message body](https://assets.postman.com/postman-docs/socketio-message-with-args.jpg)](https://assets.postman.com/postman-docs/socketio-message-with-args.jpg)

-Prior to making a connection, you can also add events in the **Events** tab.
+Prior to making a connection, you can also add events in the **Events** tab above the editor pane.
 This enables you to add a description for each event and select if the event will listen when the connection is made.

 ## Using variables in requests and messages